saptak/envddext/FAQ.md

 - **Professional Interface**: All features use Material-UI theming with responsive design and intuitive workflows

 These features make complex configurations accessible to users of all experience levels.

+### How does JWT authentication work?

+The extension now includes comprehensive JWT authentication support (v0.10.0):

+- **JWT Policy Management**: Create JWT authentication policies with a multi-step wizard that guides you through provider configuration
+- **Provider Configuration**: Set up JWT providers with issuer URLs, JWKS endpoints, and audience validation
+- **Claim Mapping**: Map JWT token claims to HTTP headers for downstream services (e.g., map `sub` claim to `x-user-id` header)
+- **Token Testing**: Built-in JWT testing tools that validate tokens, extract claims, and test authentication workflows
+- **Token Generator**: Generate sample JWT tokens for testing with configurable claims and expiration
+- **HTTP Client Integration**: Test JWT-protected endpoints directly with the enhanced HTTP client that supports JWT authentication

+The JWT testing tools show you exactly how tokens are parsed, what claims are extracted, and whether validation passes or fails with detailed error messages.

+### How do I test JWT authentication?

+The extension provides multiple ways to test JWT authentication:

+1. **JWT Tester Component**: Dedicated testing interface with token validation, claim analysis, and mock request testing
+2. **Token Generator**: Create sample JWT tokens with custom claims for testing purposes
+3. **HTTP Client**: Test real endpoints with JWT authentication using the enhanced HTTP testing client
+4. **Policy Testing**: Validate that your JWT policies are correctly configured and working as expected

+All testing tools provide real-time feedback and detailed analysis of token structure, claims, and validation results.

 ## What Else Can I Do?